kylecorry31/Trail-Sense/app/src/main/res/raw/weather.md

+## Weather prediction capabilities of Trail Sense
+Trail Sense can give a rough prediction of the weather using your device's sensors.
+The prediction is a best guess, and may not be accurate.

+On some devices, the Weather tool may not be available.
+This is due to the device not having a barometer sensor, which measures air pressure.

 ## Understanding pressure

 As a general rule, air pressure drops as a storm approaches.
 But pressure also changes when you change elevation, so if you're hiking in the mountains, Trail Sense's forecasts might not be as accurate.